Frequently Asked Questions

 Charter schools are open to ALL children and they are committed to serving a student body that reflects the local community.
 Research evidence shows that charter school students are just as diverse (racially and economically) as non-charter students.

-By law, charter schools can never have selective admissions; anyone can apply and, if more students want to attend than there are seats available, there is a lottery to determine who is admitted.
+By law, charter schools cannot have admission processes that unlawfully discriminate against students; anyone can apply and, if more students want to attend than there are seats available, there is a lottery to determine who is admitted.

 Does it matter where I live?
 What is the attendance boundary?

 As schools of choice, all charter schools are open to any student who wants to apply, regardless of where he or she lives, space permitting.
-Independent Study or non-classroom based schools have some geographical limitations such as only being open to students from a specific county.
+Independent Study or non-classroom based schools have some geographical limitations which permit them to enroll only students from the county where they are authorized, or from adjacent counties.

 How does the lottery system work?